Who are you, and what do you do?

 - Mechanical arms and legs capable of superhuman strength.

-- A spine upgrade for the extra lifting capacity due to the arms.
+- A spine upgrade for the extra lifting capacity needed for the arms.

 - Artificial eyes with optical zoom, thermal vision, and heads up display interface.